jakedmurphy1/peekaboo/README.md

 # Peekaboo

 Peekaboo is a Python script that screenshots every service running on port 80 and 443, taking Nmap XML as input.
 It's a simple and quick alternative to other similar tools.
-In the HTML results file, the images can be clicked to open up the service in a new tab.
+In the HTML results file, the images can be clicked to open the service in a new tab.

 # Setup
 ### Ensure Google Chrome is Downloaded